ConnorDong/cs348project/README.md

 - Node.js and `npm`

-## Creating the production database
+## Preparing the production dataset

-If you wish to run only the sample dataset, you can skip this section and go to the "Initialize database" part.
+If you wish to run only the sample dataset, you can skip this section and go to the "Initialize the database" part.

 ### Download the dataset